‘Are there any questions?’ – The death knell of checking for student understanding

 Going straight to the source can help us identify where we need to work with students to strengthen their understanding.
-Asking outright what it is they understand (see previous comment about the death knell) is confronting, potentially embarrassing and, when you think about it, counter intuitive.
+Asking outright what it is they understand (see the previous comment about the death knell) is confronting, potentially embarrassing and, when you think about it, counter-intuitive.
 It is like asking someone what it is they do not know.

 To encourage students to share and assess their own learning, we can use evaluative prompts.

 - what do you think your strengths and weaknesses with this topic/task/subject are?

 - how much time does it take you to complete this type of task?